-But while the number of cases is still 2, and the threat in Florida is still incredibly low, Walt Disney World took the opportunity to make a statement, reassuring their future guests that while the theme parks as still open as usual, “stringent sanitation procedures” are underway.
+But while the number of cases is still 2, and the threat in Florida is still shallow, Walt Disney World took the opportunity to make a statement, reassuring their future Guests that while the theme parks as still open as usual, “stringent sanitation procedures” are underway.

 A Walt Disney World spokesperson told People:

 “We have very stringent sanitation procedures in place at Walt Disney World Resort.
 We are in close contact with health agencies for information and guidance, and at this time, we are continuing to communicate to our Cast the importance of preventative measures such as frequent handwashing and rigorous cleaning processes…For guest convenience, we have placed additional hand sanitizers throughout our parks and resorts and will adjust our protocols as the situation warrants.”

 On the other side of the country, the Disneyland Resort is also reassuring its Guests that precautionary measures are being taken to ensure Park operations can continue normally.
 Click below to read our coverage of that story:

 If you go to Walt Disney World’s website, you will see almost the same reassuring message under the FAQ “What procedures do you have in place to minimize the spread of illness at the Park?”

 As part of our commitment to the health and safety of our guests, Cast Members, and the larger community, we have high standards for sanitation and employ robust cleaning procedures, such as:

 - Training for Cast Members, with ongoing reinforcement on a regular basis